cleesmith/python_learning/README.md

 Yes, I did spend $60 on a Banana Pi (BPi) which just sits over there blinking, but it can have a real sata drive attached ... if I ever get to that project.
-I'm fairly certain that super bright green led on the BPi is hailing the mothership ... why can't the aliens find another planet to probed.
+I'm fairly certain that super bright green led on the BPi is hailing the mothership ... look aliens find another planet to probe.

 ### scapy